 DNS Web Protection services offer reporting capabilities.
 This allows you to ensure that everyone is browsing the web safely and in line with company policy during work hours.

-Some platforms offer policies which filter web behaviour during work hours, but not afterwards.
+Some platforms offer policies which filter web behavior during work hours, but not afterwards.
 This allows users to use work devices for personal tasks, such as shopping or streaming media, while still offering protection.

 Email Security for Office 365